Mawson's Huts, Cape Denison

-Mawson’s huts have suffered over the years from the effects of wind, ice and time.
-A number of recent expeditions by the AAD and the Mawson’s Huts Foundation (a non-profit organisation whose expeditions have been largely funded by the Australian Government) have sought to stabilise the remains.
+Mawson’s Huts have suffered over the years from the effects of wind, ice and time.
+A number of recent expeditions by the Australian Antarctic Program and the Mawson’s Huts Foundation (a non-profit organisation whose expeditions have been largely funded by the Australian Government) have sought to stabilise the remains.

 Explore the Home of the Blizzard website to find out more about Mawson’s Huts and the Australasian Antarctic Expedition.